Our role in the international community

-New Zealand is a member of the APT, which is an intergovernmental organisation for communication and information technology in the Asia-Pacific region.
+New Zealand is a member of the APT, which is an intergovernmental organisation for information and communications technology (ICT) in the Asia-Pacific region.
 It aims to:

-- achieve a coordinated approach to radiocommunications issues across the region, and
+- achieve a coordinated approach to radiocommunications issues across the region

-- establish common proposals from a regional perspective to the World Communications Conferences (WRC).
+- establish common proposals to the WRC from a regional perspective.

 It works alongside: